 In 2015, MRA’s enrollment jumped to 1,066.
 This increase led to various upgrades and additions to the campus, including technology upgrades, three stem labs, renovation of the existing kindergarten and high school computer labs, new exterior cameras, fingerprint security system, LED lights and sensors, exterior lighting throughout campus, and a new baseball covered practice facility.

-Today, MRA has record enrollment of 1099 students, the most in our 47 year history.
-The campus encompasses six academic buildings housing eighty-three classrooms.
-The campus also includes a math lab, French and Spanish labs, two libraries, four computer labs, two cafeterias, two multi-purpose rooms, three art rooms, three music rooms, two playgrounds, a secondary school chemistry/physics laboratory, a secondary school biology laboratory, a rooftop observatory, and a 100-seat mini-theatre.
-Athletic facilities include two air-conditioned gyms, a lighted football field, a baseball stadium, and a covered baseball practice area.
-MRA employs 140 employees.
+Today, MRA continues a trend of record enrollment with 1138 students.
+With the opening of a new Middle School Building and Dining Commons, the campus is growing to meet the demands of this enrollment and retention.
+The campus encompasses seven academic buildings and includes a math lab, French and Spanish labs, two libraries, four STEM labs, four computer labs, two cafeterias, three multi-purpose rooms, four art rooms, four music rooms, two playgrounds, a secondary school chemistry/physics laboratory, a secondary school biology laboratory, a rooftop observatory, and a 100-seat mini-theatre.
+Athletic facilities include two air-conditioned gyms, a lighted football field, a baseball stadium, updated track and field facilities, and a covered baseball practice area.

 While MRA has a proven and proud history, the outlook is even brighter as we grow to meet the demands of the growing community and provide a quality educational environment for our leaders of tomorrow.